Replacing a Boiler

-There are two main reasons to change a heating system in a commercial building, the first is that it has come to the end of its economic life, the second is when there has been a complete or partial failure and an emergency replacement will be required.
+There are two main reasons to change a boiler system in a commercial building, the first is that it has come to the end of its economic life, and the second is when there has been a complete or partial failure and an emergency replacement will be required.

-We cover both occurrences and can respond to quickly to replace failed equipment or fit a temporary heating and/or hot water services to ensure that there is minimum disruption to the property.
+We cover both occurrences and can respond quickly to replace failed equipment, no matter the time or day to ensure that there is minimum disruption to the property.

-For planned replacement there is a significant amount of investigation required to ensure that you have the right equipment to last you for the next 20-25 years.
-A commercial heating system must be well designed to ensure that it gives trouble free service over its lifetime.
-We look at what changes have been done to the building since the existing heating plant was installed, double glazing, improved insulation, change of use, structural changes etc.
+For planned replacement, there is a significant amount of investigation required to ensure that you have the right equipment to last you for the next 20-25 years.
+A commercial heating system must be well designed to ensure that it gives trouble-free service over its lifetime.
+We look at what changes have been done to the building since the existing heating plant was installed e.g. double glazing, improved insulation, change of use, structural changes etc.

-How has the building and product regulations affected the choice of equipment we can select now compared to when the last heating system was installed?
+How have the building and product regulations affected the choice of equipment we can select now compared to when the last heating system was installed?

 Are you in an Air Quality Management Area (AQMA)?

-Do you want to swtich from gas to electric?
+Do you want to switch from gas to electric?

 Is the building listed or in a conservation area?

-There are many questions to ask before selecting the right solution for you, to ensure that your requirements are met within your budget, both install and as important the operational costs over the life of the heating equipment, including both fuel and maintenance.
+There are many questions to ask before selecting the right solution for you, to ensure that your requirements are met within your budget, installation is just as important as the operational costs over the life of the heating and hot water equipment, including both fuel and maintenance.

-It is vital to assess the existing plant and assess how it is being operated before any plans are made for replacement.
-The new equipment must comply with all current regulations and there must be an understanding how future regulation changes may also have an affect those choices.
+It is vital to assess the existing plant room and assess how it is being operated before any plans are made for replacement.
+The new equipment must comply with all current regulations and there must be an understanding of how future regulation changes may also have an effect on those choices.
 The changes in installation and emission regulations will have a significant bearing on what heating equipment is selected to meet your individual requirements.

-Most new heating and hot water boilers will be fully condensing, but how does that impact on your plantroom, can you reap the benefits? what changes must be done to ensure these boilers operate correctly?
+Most new heating and hot water boilers will be fully condensing, but how does that impact your plant room?
+Can you reap the benefits?
+What changes must be done to ensure these boilers operate correctly?

-When considering a new heating system don’t think like for like, either for sizing or heating mix.
-With new emphasis on low or zero heating sources, is there something that is available that would contribute significantly to reduce the emissions from the heating system?
+When considering a new heating and hot water system don’t think like for like, either for sizing or heating mix.
+With new emphasis on low or zero heating sources, is there something that is available that would contribute significantly to reducing the emissions from the heating system?
 Are local regulations in place to stipulate minimum requirements such as the London Plan?
-Heat Pumps are becoming ever more popular to supply heating, particularly in new build but can be used for low temperature circuits and low system loads in existing buildings.
+Heat pumps are becoming ever more popular to supply heating, particularly in new builds but can be used for low temperature circuits and low system loads in existing buildings.

-We also look at what your actual heating requirements are, if a total of say 500kW was installed 20 years ago but you can operate at 250kW without any issues why install more?
-This not just saves on capital costs, the smaller modulating boilers will match the real load much better which will result in a considerably improved system efficiency, which will relate to substantial fuel savings over the years
+We also look at what your actual heating and hot water requirements are, if a total of say 500kW was installed 20 years ago but you can operate at 250kW without any issues why install more?
+This not just saves on capital costs but the smaller modulating boilers will match the real load much better, resulting in a considerably improved system efficiency, leading to substantial fuel savings over the years.

-The major change when replacing standard boilers with condensing boilers is dealing with the condensate, the flues now must be sealed as the boiler flue gasses will be wet, cool and under a positive pressure while on older conventional boilers the flue gases will be hot and under a negative pressure.
-As the condensing boiler flue gas discharge will plumb, we will look at any potential impact on your building and how that will affect the surrounding area, particularly if we are looking to discharge the flue gases at low level.
+The major change when replacing standard boilers with condensing boilers is dealing with the condensate, the flues now must be sealed as the boiler flue gasses will be wet, cool and under positive pressure, while on older conventional boilers the flue gases will be hot and under negative pressure.
+As the condensing boiler flue gas discharge will plume, we will look at any potential impact on your building and how that will affect the surrounding area, particularly if we are looking to discharge the flue gases at a low level.
 Complying with the Clean Air Act is still paramount, but in central city areas can be a challenge.

 Both the boilers and flues will require condensate drains so attention will be required as to how this is to be accomplished, and will this solution be acceptable to the local water authority.
-Condensate is slightly acidic and may be required to be neutralized before it enters the drains.
-A 100kW boiler can produce ten litres of condensate per hour.
+Condensate is slightly acidic and may be required to be neutralised before it enters the drains.
+This can be quite complex as a 100kW boiler can produce ten litres of condensate per hour.

-Heating systems will be required to meet ever reducing emission requirements and targets, It will be important to minimise the heat requirement of the building and select the best combination of heating equipment to meet both your needs and to minimise emissions.
-Selecting Ultra Low NOx boilers with very high efficiencies will be a must.
-Understanding not just the high load but minimum loads as well and select equipment that will meet the complete range of winter and summer loads as closely as possible.
+Heating systems will be increasingly subjected to emission reduction requirements and targets.
+It is important to minimise the heat requirement of the building and select the best combination of heating equipment, to meet both your needs and to minimise emissions; selecting Ultra-Low NOx boilers with very high efficiencies will be a must.
+Understanding not just the high load but minimum loads is also essential and selecting equipment that will meet the complete range of winter and summer loads as closely as possible.
 This load matching will significantly improve the overall system efficiency of the heating system.

-There are many options for selecting a boiler, the type of materials it is made off, floor or wall/frame mounted, large or small water content all have advantages and disadvantages and it’s very important to select the right boiler for the requirements of the site.
-We will advise you of the options and take you through the whole procedure.
+There are many options for selecting a boiler, the type of materials it is made of, floor or wall/frame-mounted, and large or small water content all have advantages and disadvantages.
+As a result it’s very important to select the right boiler for the requirements of the site, get in touch and we will advise you of the options and take you through the whole procedure.

-We carefully consider the whole design of the plant-room to ensure that the auxiliary equipment such as pumps, valves, gas supply, ventilation, flues are all selected to minimise installation and running costs.
+We carefully consider the whole design of the plant room to ensure that the auxiliary equipment such as pumps, valves, gas supply, ventilation, and flues are all selected whilst considering these factors to minimise installation and running costs.